-- Due to the high standards of protection against dismissal, it is not uncommon for the employment to be terminated by contract between the employer and employee, i.e., a separation agreement.
-This may occur at any time with or without severance payment. - Severance payments are paid e.g., the parties agree upon a severance payment (in or out of court) to settle a termination dispute, the court dissolves the employment against payment of severance if it finds that despite the invalidity of the termination, continued employment would be intolerable either for the employer or the employee.
+- Due to the high standards of protection against dismissal, it's not uncommon for the employment to be terminated by mutual agreement.
+This may occur at any time with or without severance payment. - Severance payments are paid when the parties agree to do so upon a mutual agreement or when ordered by a court ruling preceding a legal dispute.